-The data recorded varies according to the grade level and options the vehicle is equipped with.
-The computers do not record conversations, sound or pictures.
+The recorded data varies according to the vehicle grade level and options with which it is equipped.
+Furthermore, these computers do not record conversations, sounds or pictures.

 Data usage

 Toyota may use the data recorded in these computers to diagnose malfunctions, conduct research and development, and improve quality.